ryan-p-randall/our-conference-notes/aboutme.md

 ### Attribution

+#### Collectives?

 I'm hoping this kind of note taking will take off—and I'm very keen **not** to have the content of a session accidentally attributed to the notetakers instead of the presenters.

 So I'm currently thinking it might be best to attribute the "authorship" of these notes to a collective.
 That can place the "authorship" somewhere on a range that includes collectives like [J.K.
 Gibson-Graham](https://en.wikipedia.org/wiki/J._K._Gibson-Graham), the [Otolith Group](https://en.wikipedia.org/wiki/Kodwo_Eshun#The_Otolith_Group), [Drexciya](http://www.mtv.com/news/2696394/drexciya-reissues/), [Guerrilla Girls](https://en.wikipedia.org/wiki/Guerrilla_Girls), or [CrimethInc](https://en.wikipedia.org/wiki/CrimethInc.).

+#### Contributors?

+Simultaneously with the above paragraph, credit and acknowledgement are huge motivators, particularly in a field that's profoundly underfunded and underresourced.
+So perhaps it would be best to make space for notetakers and other participants to identify themselves as "contributors"?
+Now that the subtitle for each presentation lists the presenters, confusion over the correct attribution seems like less of a concern.

+### Contact

+If you're interested in contributing, moderating, linking to your notes hosted elsewhere, clarifying or removing parts from one of your presentations, etc…, please reach out!

-Let me know what you think would be best by reaching out to me [on Twitter](http://twitter.com/foureyedsoul), [on Mastodon](https://scholar.social/@foureyedsoul), or by creating a GitHub issue if you have a GitHub account.
+I'm [on Twitter](http://twitter.com/foureyedsoul) and [on Mastodon](https://scholar.social/@foureyedsoul).
+You can also [create a GitHub issue](https://github.com/{{ gh_user }}/{{ gh_repo }}/issues) if you have a GitHub account.